ALX-SE-Algorithmia/Demo-Project/chykb/README.md

 <img src="https://www.pragimtech.com/wp-content/uploads/2020/03/c-tutorial-for-beginners.png">

 # C Programming
-This directory contains a collection of problem solving projects
+This directory contains a collection of problem-solving projects

-## Project 1 __Command-line caclculator using function pointers
+## Project 1 __Command-line calculator using function pointers
 This is a simple command-line calculator that uses function pointers.
 The calculator can perform the basic arithmetic operations of addition, multiplication, division, and subtraction.

 ## How to use